Protein kinase C: Pathology

 Protein kinase C enzymes are important mediators of vascular permeability and have been implicated in various vascular diseases including disorders associated with hyperglycemia in diabetes mellitus, as well as endothelial injury and tissue damage related to cigarette smoke.
 Low-level PKC activation is sufficient to reverse cell chirality through phosphatidylinositol 3-kinase/AKT signaling and alters junctional protein organization between cells with opposite chirality, leading to an unexpected substantial change in endothelial permeability, which often leads to inflammation and disease.

 Inhibitors

 Protein kinase C inhibitors, such as ruboxistaurin, may potentially be beneficial in peripheral diabetic nephropathy.

 Chelerythrine is a natural selective PKC inhibitor.
 Other naturally occurring PKCIs are miyabenol C, myricitrin, gossypol.

-Other PKCIs : Verbascoside, BIM-1, Ro31-8220.

 Bryostatin 1 can act as a PKC inhibitor; It was investigated for cancer.